HOW TO VOLUNTEER

 - We use Honey Bucket restrooms.

 - We understand that sometimes life gets in the way of good intentions.
-If you must cancel at the last minute, please contact us as soon as you know.
-Others may want to volunteer in your place.
+If you must cancel at the last minute, please be sure to cancel your sign-up on the SignUp Genius form, or contact us, so others may join off the wait list.

 - No experience necessary.
 We train willing hearts.